RackunSec/WAPT-Suite/README.md

 This is a set of wordlists that I have generated over the years of web application penetration testing.
  * [Wordlists](Miscellaneous/Wordlists/) - Collection of all wordlists
  * [WWWordlist](Miscellaneous/Wordlists/tools/wwwordlist.py) - This tool scrapes a page and generates a word list

+### API
+This is a collection of API-related tools to help with tasks during web application penetration tests.
+ * [Epoch-Convert.py](API/epoch-convert.py) - Convert an API key or JWT creation or expiration date into human readble form for reporting.